-- OCP is developing templates for community partnerships and beat and DAC meetings to better document the purpose of the partnerships and action items for OCP teams. - The first quarter progress reports are currently being submitted to reflect each Districts' progress with 2023's prioritized problems.
+- OCP is completed templates for community partnerships and beat and DAC meetings to better document the purpose of the partnerships and action items for OCP teams. - The 3rd quarter progress reports were submitted to reflect each Districts' progress with 2023's prioritized problems.

-- OCP will update its District Advisory Committee (DAC) Special Order to align with the revised DAC by-laws. - OCP will continue to create and conduct workshops for Community Policing personnel on specific topics. - OCP is developing training on community partnerships for all Department members.
+- OCP will update its District Advisory Committee (DAC) Special Order to align with the revised DAC by-laws. - OCP will continue to create and conduct workshops for Community Policing offices on specific topics. - OCP developed an eLearning on Community for all Department members.